 Bob McCahill, class of 1938, was one of the great Bay athletes of the early years.
 Bob was at minimum a nine-time letterman, earning three each in football, basketball and track.
 He was All-Suburban in football as a senior and in the fourth Glory Cup game scored the winning PAT on a line plunge, 7-6 … Continue reading Bob McCahill: Heaving The Iron Pellet

 Bob Nicolet, class of 1955, is one of the giants of Whitefish Bay athletics.
 Simply one of the best ever Bay athletes.
 He amassed an amazing 14 letters in Football, Basketball, Baseball, Golf and Tennis.
-He's one of two Bay guys in the Suburban era that I'm aware of that were named 1st Team All-Suburban … Continue reading Bob Nicolet: Nic Is Tops In The State
+He's one of three Bay guys in the Suburban era that I'm aware of that were named 1st Team All-Suburban … Continue reading Bob Nicolet: Nic Is Tops In The State

 Buzz Humke moved into the Bay in the early 1950's for his junior year.
 Anybody that had his father Bob for Freshmen Algebra over the next couple of decades knows all about the necessity of having a proper license.
 (Mr. Humke passed away in 2007 at age 98.)
 Buzz was an outstanding pole vaulter, winning … Continue reading Buzz Humke — Where Is Your License To Do That?